-It is often used to monitor sleep patterns in individuals with unusual sleep behavior or difficulty falling or staying asleep, which can have an impact on their quality of life.
+Polysomnography is often used to monitor sleep patterns in individuals with unusual sleep behaviors or difficulty falling or staying asleep, which can have an impact on their quality of life.

 Before a polysomnography, individuals may be advised to avoid the consumption of certain substances that may affect sleeping patterns, such as alcohol and caffeine.
 This is usually recommended for the afternoon and evening of the polysomnography.
 Napping in the afternoon should also be evaded.

 It is important that individuals are comfortable in the sleeping environment.
-Many people find it beneficial to bring their own pajamas and other items that they usually use in their nighttime routine.
+Many people find it beneficial to bring their own pajamas and other items that they usually use during their nighttime routine.

 Individuals usually arrive at the sleep center in the evening to stay overnight for their sleep patterns to be monitored.

-After the individual has finished getting ready for bed according to their nightly routine, a sensor will be placed on their scalp, temples, chest and legs.
+After the individual has finished getting ready for bed according to their nightly routine, a sensor will be placed on their scalp, temples, chest, and legs.
 The sensors are connected to the computing system, via long wires that allow the individual to move freely in the bed.
-A monitor of blood oxygen level is also placed on the finger or ear of the patient to monitor changes.
+A monitor for the patient's blood oxygen level is also placed on the finger or ear of the patient to record any changes.

-It is normal to have more difficulty falling asleep than usual in the unfamiliar environment, but this will not affect the results as each of the sleep stages will eventually reached, even if the time to get to sleep is longer.
+It is normal to have more difficulty falling asleep than usual in the unfamiliar environment; however, this will not affect the results, as each of the sleep stages will eventually be reached, even if the time to get to sleep is longer.

 Depending on the purpose of the polysomnography, there may be other specific machines involved in the study.
 For example, a positive airway pressure (PAP) machine can help to enhance breathing for individuals with sleep apnea.